-\For allowable substitutions of arts and sciences courses, see the Arts and Sciences Department page
+^{}For allowable substitutions of arts and sciences courses, see the Arts and Sciences Department page

-Course # Course Title Credits

-COR 191 Career Orientation 1

-FOR 110 Essentials for Success 3
+COR191 Career Orientation 1 FOR110 Essentials for Success 3

-Diagnostic Medical Sonography - Program Policies (for all campuses)
+Diagnostic Medical Sonography - Program Policies

 Program Philosophy.
-The Diagnostic Medical Sonography program is designed to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The Diagnostic Medical Sonography program is designed to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
 Program faculty are strongly committed to providing all students with an exciting, stimulating, and comprehensive learning experience.
 The program prepares graduates to provide safe, effective, ethical, and legal care to persons of all ages and diverse backgrounds.
 The program develops the ability of the student to think independently, to understand fundamental theory, and to develop the skills necessary to become Diagnostic Medical Sonography practitioners who are enlightened decision makers.